 Like all contemporary authors seeking to build an audience for their work, Gwen has read from and talked about her books at a slew of places around the country and in Houston, her hometown.
 We have been fortunate to collaborate with local community groups like the Multicultural Education and Counseling Through the Arts (MECA), as we did in April to launch Gwen’s second poetry collection, Monsters, Zombies and Addicts (Arte Público Press, 2015).

 This reading was particularly poignant because Gwen grew up at MECA, singing and dancing in theatrical performances, designing sets, and working summer jobs.
 Her reading was a homecoming of sorts, and friends—old and new—laughed and cried with her.
 Clever and very funny, Gwen’s poetry reading was deeply personal and included musings on family, childhood remembrances, and societal expectations.
 One can only wonder what the future holds for Gwen: U.S. Poet Laureate?
 Pulitzer Prize winner?
 National Book Award finalist?
 Stay tuned!

 Meanwhile, Arte Público will continue to do what it has done for the past thirty-three years: publish and promote Latino authors so that American culture includes, values, and reflects Hispanic contributions.

-Major support for Readings & Workshops in California is provided by the James Irvine Foundation.
+Support for Readings & Workshops events in Houston is provided by an endowment established with generous contributions from the Poets & Writers Board of Directors and others.
 Additional support comes from the Friends of Poets & Writers.